E-Graphs as a Persistent Compiler Abstraction: A Persistent E-Graph Abstraction

-To make equality saturation available throughout the compilation process, we introduce \ac{ir} primitives for modeling the data structures at the core of equality saturation.
+To make \ac{es} available throughout the compilation process, we introduce \ac{ir} primitives for modeling the data structures at the core of \ac{es}.
 These primitives are a set of \ac{ssa} operations implemented in MLIR.
-Together, they form our new \mlirdialect{eqsat} dialect.
+Together, they form our new \mlirdialect{equivalence} dialect.

-As an example, we consider the \ac{ir} of the function ${\tt a * 2}$ (\autoref{list:eqsat_conversion} - top), which takes one argument and multiplies it by two.
-We can express this function as a simple expression tree consisting of a multiplication node with two children, \texttt{a} and \texttt{2}.
-We can then turn this \ac{ir} into a trivial e-graph (where each class has just one element) by wrapping the function body in an \mlirop{eqsat}{egraph} operation and introducing \mlirop{eqsat}{eclass} operations for each result (\autoref{list:eqsat_conversion} - bottom).
-In particular, we introduce two new \mlirop{eqsat}{eclass} operations and one new \mlirop{eqsat}{const\_eclass} operation that each contain exactly one element.
-We subsequently update the compute operation \mlirop{arith}{muli} to use the newly created equality class result values as its inputs.
-The resulting \ac{ir} models an e-graph (on the right) with three equality classes, each visualized as a dotted frame.
+\paragraph{Example} To illustrate the new primitives, consider the \ac{ir} of the function ${\tt a \times 2}$, which multiplies its only argument by two.
+This function can be represented by an expression tree consisting of a multiplication node with two children, \code{a} and \code{2}.
+Its \ac{ir} can be turned into a trivial e-graph (where each class has just one element) by wrapping the function body in an \mlirop{equivalence}{graph} operation (\autoref{list:equivalence_conversion}, top).
+Trivial e-classes are no different from the values in the original \ac{ir}.

-We now introduce an equality into the \ac{ir} (\autoref{list:eqsat_equality}) by applying the rewrite ${\tt x*2}\rightarrow {\tt x << 1}$.
-The rewrite adds a new \mlirop{arith}{shli} operation and a new constant operation to the \ac{ir}.
-To enable eager folding the constant operation is wrapped in a special \mlirop{eqsat}{const\_eclass} operation.
-Rather than replacing the \mlirop{arith}{muli} operation, the result of the \mlirop{arith}{shli} is added as an operand to the \mlirop{eqsat}{eclass} operation that references the multiplication result.
-This new \ac{ir} now corresponds to an e-graph where the results of multiplication and bitshift are members of the same e-class (\autoref{list:eqsat_equality} - right).
-While visualized differently, the reader may observe that each \mlirop{eqsat}{eclass} operation corresponds to exactly one e-class in the e-graph, while the edges of the e-graph correspond to use-def edges that connect the results of \mlirop{eqsat}{eclass} operations with the \mlirdialect{arith} operations.
+In this \ac{ir}, applying the rewrite ${\tt y \times 2}\rightarrow {\tt y \ll 1}$ introduces a non-trivial e-class (\autoref{list:equivalence_conversion}, bottom).
+Two operations, \code{shli} and \code{constant}, are added to represent the right-hand side of the rewrite.
+Instead of replacing the result of the matched left-hand side with the new result, both results are instead passed as operands to a newly inserted \mlirop{equivalence}{class} operation.
+This \mlirop{equivalence}{class} operation's result replaces existing uses of the \code{muli} operation (\code{\%mul}).
+In the resulting \ac{ir}, non-trivial e-classes are represented with \mlirop{equivalence}{class} operations, whose use-def edges correspond to e-graph edges.